What is the certification process?

 Submit a certification application and fees

 The certification application and fee details can be found in the Applicant Handbook.
-Exam fees for the operational pretest in December 2016 are waived.
+Exam fees for the operational pretest in December 2016 and for exams during the pilot phase (June 2017 and Nov 2017) are waived.

 Read, understand and agree to abide by the NGICP Code of Conduct.

 Pledging to abide by the Code of Conduct is an essential piece of the certification process as it assures that a certificant agrees to uphold the highest standards of personal and professional behavior.
 For more information, refer to Section 7 of the Applicant Handbook.

 Take the NGICP certification exam and receive a passing grade

 Section 3 and Section 4 of the Applicant Handbook provides information on what to expect on exam day and post-exam.
 Individual exam scores will be reported within 45 days to each candidate by hard copy letter mailed to the address on record and a scan of the letter sent via e-mail.